 sel4test-driver is maintained

-by Data61 and is currently the only test runner that is expected to run tests defined
+by the seL4 Foundation and is currently the only test runner that is expected to run

 Each test runs in a test environment.
 This environment provides the test with an expected set of system resources required for it to run.
 There are currently two test environments, listed below.
 It is possible for more test environments to be defined in the future.
 The usual motivation for different test environments is different system dependencies of the tests.